stackbit-projects/fabulous-aluminum-ef152/content/pages/index.md

     background_image_opacity: 8
   - type: features_section
     subtitle: >-
-      At Ease is a web-based and mobile app that assis ts survivors and victims of domestic violence.
-It consists varied courses that aid
+      At Ease is a web-based and mobile app that assists survivors and victims of domestic violence.
+It consists varied courses that give full understanding of domestic violence and how to respond to it, free online therapy sessions and a safe space to anonymously get things of your chest.
     features:
       - title: Educate Yourself !
         subtitle: >-